ArchAIve-Project/Backend/README.md

 The decorator stored input-output mappings - if it has seen the set of inputs before, it'll return the in-memory cached output.
 The cache can be invalidated in 2 ways: a Time-To-Live setting (default is 60 seconds) and a `LiteStore` attribute listener. `LiteStore` is a lightweight JSON-based persistent store that is thread-safe.
 If `LiteStore` validation is applied, an endpoint's `cache` decorator invalidates when the value of a specific attribute in `LiteStore` is `True`.

+# Reflections

+Designing ArchAIve's Backend system felt like an insurmountable ordeal.
+Implementing structured safeguards around stochastic AI processes, streamlining AI inference and data consolidation while not compromising efficiency was unbelievably challenging.

+After much iteration and design, we are proud of how effective, efficient, consistent, and reliable the final system is.
+It beautifully blends no-rules ML techniques with nuanced rules-based processing, resulting in a highly-effective API.

+---

+Check out the fantastic visuals that bring the business logic to life [here](https://github.com/ArchAIve-Project/Frontend)! 🎨

+We hope you feel inspired about enabling heritage and culture with technology.
+Thank you for reading! ✨

+©️ 2025 The ArchAIve Team.
+All rights reserved.